 The Growth Drivers Submodel is a district-wide, raster (cell-based) GIS model representing development potential.
 The submodel is a continuous surface of 10-meter cells containing values of 0-100, with '100' having the highest development potential and '0' having the lowest development potential.
-It influences the Population Model by factoring in the attraction of certain spatial features, or growth drivers on development.
-These drivers were identified from transportation and land use/land cover data and included the following:
+It influences the GSAPF Model by factoring in the attraction of certain spatial features, or growth drivers on development.
+These drivers were identified from transportation and land use/land cover data.
+They included the following:

-- 1. Proximity to roads and interchanges (with each road type modeled separately) - 2.
-Proximity to water utility service areas - 3.
-Proximity to existing commercial parcels (commercial parcels with land uses deemed an attractor to residential growth) - 4.
-Proximity to existing residential parcels - 5.
-Proximity to coastal and inland waters
+- 1. Proximity to roads and interchanges prioritized by level of use (with each road type modeled separately) - 2.
+Proximity to planned developments - 3.
+Proximity to existing commercial development (commercial parcels with land uses deemed an attractor to residential growth) - 4.
+Proximity to existing residential development - 5.
+Proximity to coastal and inland waters red, moderate development potential in yellow and low development potential in blue.